Arc2D-Framework/Arc2D/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/gh/nashorn/od-cocoon@latest/framework.min.js" charset="utf-8"></script>
 ```
 There are NO compilers, pre or post processing runs.
-NO Webpack, NO Snowpack, Rollup or “Build” tasks.
+No Webpack, Snowpack, Rollup or “Build” tasks.
 No Babel, Grunt, Browserify or 'Tree Shaking'.
-There are no 3rdy party api's, npm's or plugins of any kind.
-You do not need a package.json unless you require it.
-Zero CLI tools to use, no command line utilities.
+There are no 3rd party api's, npm's or plugins of any kind.
+You do not need a package.json unless required and zero cli tool requirements.
 So how does it work?

 # A Meta Framework
 Arc is a self-interpreted meta framework architecture that transpiles minimistically on-the-fly and just-in-time.
 Zero-config setup means it runs on default settings.
 No compilers or processors completely eliminate extra toolchains.
 Your ```src/``` directory remains purely native ES6, absolutely no TypeScript.
 The ```node_modules``` folder, almost empty.
-The Arc platform is 100% native EcmaScript and self-executing even in the console.
+The Arc platform is 100% native EcmaScript and self-executing, self-interpreting even in the console.

 Being a meta-framework, Arc is able to run itself, the base framework, cocoon, as an application on it's own.
-Though it has no meaning and will not affect or do anything special, it is able to run as an instance of itself.
+Though it has no meaning and will not affect or do anything special to a webpage, it is able to run as an instance of itself.
 2nd, being a meta-framework, developers will be able to craft new types of engines on top of arc (cocoon).
-Think of ```cocoon``` as a Linux kernel.
+Think of ```cocoon``` as the Linux kernel.

 # Class Driven Design
 Instead of 'higher-order' functional programming concepts, as used in React, Arc relies on 3rd generation class driven aspects of the latest ES6/7 language, keeping the affordance of powerful features found in modern Java/C++ and C#.
-In Arc, native classes are used to define Autonomous Reactive Components:
+In Arc, native classes are used to define Autonomous Reactive Components based on the W3C specification for custom element definition:

 ```javascript
 class ToggleButton extends Component {